 Business Studies will enable you to develop critical understanding of organisations, behaviour and the process of decision making.
 You will develop the ability to organise information, ideas and arguments clearly and logically through case studies.
 FUTURE ACADEMIC AND CAREER PATHWAYS Possible career choices with A Level Business Studies include management, marketing, finance, accounting, banking, retailing, manufacturing and government.
 COURSE CONTENT Students will be studying the AQA syllabus.
-Year I2 - What is business? - Managers, leadership and decision making - Decision making to improve marketing performance - Decision making to improve operational performance - Decision making to improve financial performance - Decision making to improve human resource performance Year I3 - Analysing the strategic position of a business - Choosing strategic direction - Strategic methods: how to pursue strategies - Managing strategic change The IO-unit content requires students to develop their ability to acquire a range of important and transferable skills including data, numerical, analytical and evaluative.
+Year I2 - What is business? - Managers, leadership and decision making - Decision making to improve marketing performance - Decision making to improve operational performance - Decision making to improve financial performance - Decision making to improve human resource performance Year 13 - Analysing the strategic position of a business - Choosing strategic direction - Strategic methods: how to pursue strategies - Managing strategic change The IO-unit content requires students to develop their ability to acquire a range of important and transferable skills including data, numerical, analytical and evaluative.
 They will be required to research and make judgements on their findings.
 The content covers the four main functional areas of business: human resource management, finance, marketing and operations in the context of the external environment and the factors that influence it.
-ASSESSMENT Paper I Section A has I5 multiple choice questions (MCQs) worth I5 marks Section B has short answer questions worth 35 marks Section C has two essay questions (choice of one from two) worth 25 marks Section D has two essay questions (choice of one from two) worth 25 marks Paper 2 Three data response compulsory questions worth approximately 33 marks each and made up of three or four part questions Paper 3 One compulsory case study followed by approximately six questions EXTRACURRICULAR OPPORTUNITIES - All business students are encouraged to join the International Young Enterprise Company programme and our in-house virtual stock market - Students will attend revision conferences hosted by tutor2u - Students are invited to participate in an educational visit to New York in Year I2 COURSE REQUIREMENTS Minimum of grade 5 in GCSE Mathematics and grade 5 in GCSE English Literature or English Language is required.
+ASSESSMENT Paper I Section A has I5 multiple choice questions (MCQs) worth I5 marks Section B has short answer questions worth 35 marks Section C has two essay questions (choice of one from two) worth 25 marks Section D has two essay questions (choice of one from two) worth 25 marks Paper 2 Three data response compulsory questions worth approximately 33 marks each and made up of three or four part questions Paper 3 One compulsory case study followed by approximately six questions EXTRACURRICULAR OPPORTUNITIES All business students participate in the Xavier Inter-school Apprentice Challenge.
+COURSE REQUIREMENTS Minimum of grade 5 in GCSE Mathematics and grade 5 in GCSE English Literature or English Language is required.
 CHEMISTRY